 Authorized NHTI personnel, defined as Resident Assistants, Residence Directors, Director of Residence Life, Maintenance Staff and Campus Safety Officers have the right of entry into resident students’ rooms for the purpose of maintenance, assessment of damages, inventory of NHTI property, determination of suspected violations of law, public health and sanitary regulations, NHTI rules, regulations and policies, or in emergencies when danger to life, safety, health, or property is reasonably suspected (see Search and Seizure).

 NHTI assumes no responsibility for the loss of or damage to a resident's personal property.
 NHTI suggests that students consider purchasing renter's insurance for this purpose.
+The Office of Residence Life has information about insurance policies designed for college students available upon request.

 Room Keys and Key Cards